sighupio/furyctl/README.md

 The `furyctl create cluster` command will execute all the phases by default, but you can limit the execution to a specific phase by using the flag `--phase`.

-So in order to create a cluster step by step, you can run the following commands:
+To create a cluster step by step, you can run the following command:

 ```bash
 furyctl create cluster --phase infrastructure